o2346/auditor/configservice/cavt/README.md

 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and a ScheduledEvent.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

+and based on a following selection from the tool:

+>
+> AWS quick start application templates:
+>         3 - EventBridge App from scratch (100+ Event Schemas)
+>
+>       66 - aws.events@ScheduledJson

+You may find this Schema while interacting `sam init`.

 ## Prerequisites